Disappearance of Dannette and Jeannette Millbrook: Joseph Patrick Washington connection

 Joseph Patrick Washington was active in the girls' neighborhood and some believe that he may have been involved in the girls' disappearance.
 Washington was sentenced to 17 consecutive life sentences in 1995 for numerous criminal convictions associated with abductions and sexual assaults of 5 women, three of whom survived.
 He faced the death penalty in the murder of Marilyn Denise Kelly and was suspected in the murder of Loretta Dukes but died in 1999 before the trial started.

 Family

 The twins’ mother is Mary “Louise” Sturgis.
 She has been very involved in trying to find her daughters.
+Their father, John Millbrook, died in 2021 and spent the last few years of his life living in a nursing home while suffering from dementia; however, he had expressed no desire to look for his daughters.
 Sister to the twins, Shanta Sturgis, has also become a vocal advocate in the search for her sisters.
 Persistent calls to the sheriff's department from Shanta prompted the case to be reopened in 2013.
 Shanta has been very critical of both the initial and current investigations.
 Dannette and Jeannette have 8 siblings.
 This caused some confusion after their disappearance, as their sister was often mistaken as one of the twins.